 General media enquiries

-Please talk to Hutt Valley District Health Board’s Communications Unit if you have a media enquiry.
+Please contact the communications unit if you have a media enquiry.

 Patient condition updates

-To find out the condition of a patient please contact Hutt Valley District Health Board’s Communications Unit.
+To find out the condition of a patient please contact the communications unit.

-We do not confirm or release names, age, gender, prognosis or any other personal details.
+We cannot confirm or release names, age, gender, prognosis or any other personal details.
 We also cannot provide information about a patient who is no longer in hospital or patients using community health services, including community mental health services.

 Confirmation of a patient's death occurs only with family consent and after notifying next of kin.

-Sometimes we will refer you to the police media liaison officer for comment if the incident you are enquiring about is thought to be under police investigation.
+Sometimes we will refer you to the police for comment if the incident you are enquiring about is thought to be under police investigation.

 Requests for patient interviews